 Write a letter to your state senator or representative that assesses the impact of a public policy position and support your position on your selected nutrition policy issue.
-The letter should comprehensively review the current situation (providing literature citations as needed to
+The letter should comprehensively review the current situation (providing literature citations as needed to support facts presented) and logically link to the changes you are advocating for addressing the situation in a culturally sensitive manner.

-Assignment & Assessment with be discussed in detail in class on Monday, Feb 9.
-ASSIGNMENT DUE DATE: Monday, Mar 2 at 11:59 PM
+Assignment & Assessment with be discussed in detail in class on Wed, Feb 7.
+ASSIGNMENT DUE DATE: Monday, Mar 4 at 11:59 PM